irmen/bouldercaves/README.md

 - Amoeba grows and grows but it is often worthwhile to contain it.
 - *Intermission* levels are bonus stages where you have one chance to complete them.
 You won't lose a life here if you die.
+- A small high score table is saved.

 ## Controls